Making a Will - your complete guide

-If you need to reflect more complicated circumstances in your Will or would like to include a trust, you would expect to pay around £500 or more.
-But do shop around for quotes.
+- If you need to reflect more complicated circumstances in your Will or would like to include a trust, you should expect to pay around £500 or more.

 For more information, read our guide on the cost of writing a Will.